If you look at the big picture, Ahrefs is a data company.

 In our index:

-- 12 trillion known links;
+- 12 trillion known links

-- 2 trillion known URLs;
+- 3 trillion known URLs

-- 200 million root domains.
+- 200 million root domains

-- 10 petabytes of storage;
+- 20 petabytes of storage

-- 5000 CPU cores.
+- 15,000 CPU cores

-Every 24 hours our crawler visits over 5 billion web pages and updates our index every 15-30 minutes.
+Every 24 hours, our crawler visits over 6 billion web pages and updates our index every 15-30 minutes.

 Creating a robot that will crawl the web and store web pages on your hard drive might sound like an easy thing to do.

-So as you can tell, we’re seriously obsessed with big data and we absolutely love all the challenges associated with it.
+So, as you can tell, we’re seriously obsessed with big data, and we absolutely love all the challenges associated with it.

 We indeed started out with a PageRank-like formula, but then “UR” underwent quite a few iterations with a goal of creating a metric that would have the highest possible correlation with Google rankings.

-DR is measured on a logarithmic scale from 1 to 100 (with latter being the strongest).
+DR is measured on a logarithmic scale from 1 to 100, with the latter being the strongest.

-Q: “I didn’t lose any of my backlinks.
+Q1: “I didn’t lose any of my backlinks.
 Why did my DR drop?”